Katherine Legge: IndyCar

 In January 2012, Legge signed with Dragon Racing in the IndyCar Series, alongside Frenchman Sébastien Bourdais.
-Legge reached a two-year agreement with sponsor TrueCar as part of their Women Empowered campaign.
 However, since the Lotus engines were shown to be uncompetitive, the team made a change to Chevrolet engines.
 But team owner Jay Penske could only procure one Chevrolet engine lease agreement for the team, so they could only enter one car per race after Indianapolis.
 Therefore, for the remainder of 2012, Dragon entered Bourdais at the road and street courses, and Legge at oval tracks, except for Sonoma Raceway where both drivers were able to compete.
 Legge finished 26th in points, competing in ten of the fifteen races, and had a best finish of ninth in the 2012 MAVTV 500 IndyCar World Championships at Auto Club Speedway.

 Legge participated in the 2013 Indianapolis 500 race as a joint venture between Schmidt Peterson Motorsports and Team Pelfrey.
 She took her first practice laps on bump day and qualified 33rd.
 She ended the race in 26th.

 In May 2015, Legge announced her involvement with the Grace Autosport project to enter the 2016 Indianapolis 500 race.
 Working with the support of the FIA's Women in Motorsport Commission, the all-female team set out to promote technology and engineering as a career for young women.
 The team was unable to acquire a chassis, and subsequently did not enter the race.

 Legge entered the 2023 Indianapolis 500, ten years after her previous entry.
 She qualified 30th, setting a new qualifying speed record for female drivers (231.070 mph/371.871 km/h).
-She out-qualified her three full-time Rahal Letterman Lanigan teammates, and she avoided the dreaded "Last Chance Qualifying," a session where drivers compete for the final three spots in the 33-car Indy 500 starting field.
+She out-qualified her three full-time Rahal Letterman Lanigan teammates, and she avoided "Last Chance Qualifying," a session where drivers compete for the final three spots in the 33-car Indy 500 starting field.
 Ultimately, her teammate, 16-time Indy 500 competitor Graham Rahal, was bumped from the field at the end of the session.
 Legge suffered multiple mechanical issues and a crash in the days leading up to the race.
 On lap 35, she lost control, leaving the pit lane and hitting the inside pit wall.
 She tried to continue the race, but was forced to retire on lap 41.